Your cart

 What Size Elastic Cord Should I Use?

 Elastic stretchy cord comes in 0.5mm, 0.8mm, and 1.0mm sizes.
-When selecting an elastic cord, the general rule is to choose the largest cord that will fit in the bead holes without stressing the beads.
-A larger cord will result in stronger and longer-lasting jewelry with more sought after elastic spring.
+When selecting an elastic cord, the general rule of thumb is to choose the largest cord that will fit in the bead holes without being too tight in beads.
+Larger cord will result in stronger and longer-lasting jewelry, and have more elastic spring.

 Standard Elastic Cord vs Elastic Floss Cord

 Standard elastic cords are firm rubber and do not squish much resulting in little flexibility when dealing with smaller holes.
 The one exception to this is the Elastic Floss material.
-Elastic Floss Cord tends to be slightly smaller than the stated diameter as it's not perfectly round, meaning that it has some lesser size dimensions.
+Elastic Floss Cord is a more fibrous material and tends to be slightly smaller than the stated diameter in some dimensions as it's not perfectly round.
 Floss is also very stretchy and super squishy, allowing 0.5mm diameter Elastic Floss to be doubled up and pulled through with a needle in even 4mm beads (and sometimes slightly smaller but it's a gamble).
 Elastic Floss is a strong material, and it is recommended for all bead sizes.
-With larger holes just run the cord through the beads as many times as the hole size allows without stressing the hole.
+With larger holes just run the cord through the beads as many times as the hole size allows without making it too tight.

-The image above shows 8mm beads on 0.5mm Elastic Floss.
-Elastic Floss 0.5mm is the most versatile size that will work through the the entire range of bead sizes greater than 4mm.
+The image above shows 8mm beads on a doubled 0.5mm Elastic Floss.
+Elastic Floss 0.5mm is the most versatile size that will work through the the entire range of bead sizes 4mm and larger.

 Preparation and Tying